Ludwig van Beethoven: Heroic style

 Beethoven's return to Vienna from Heiligenstadt was marked by a change in musical style, and is now often designated as the start of his middle or "heroic" period, characterised by many original works composed on a grand scale.
 According to Czerny, Beethoven said: "I am not satisfied with the work I have done so far.
 From now on I intend to take a new way."
-An early major work employing this new style was the Third Symphony in E♭, Op.
+A work employing this new style was the Third Symphony in E♭, Op.
 55, known as the Eroica, written in 1803–04.
 The idea of creating a symphony based on the career of Napoleon may have been suggested to Beethoven by General Bernadotte in 1798.

-Sympathetic to the ideal of the heroic revolutionary leader, Beethoven originally gave the symphony the title "Bonaparte", but disillusioned by Napoleon declaring himself Emperor in 1804, he scratched Napoleon's name from the manuscript's title page, and the symphony was published in 1806 with its present title and the subtitle "to celebrate the memory of a great man".
+Sympathetic to the ideal of the revolutionary leader, Beethoven originally titled the symphony the "Bonaparte" but, disillusioned by Napoleon declaring himself Emperor in 1804, he scratched Napoleon's name from the manuscript's title page, and the symphony was published in 1806 with its present title, subtitled "to celebrate the memory of a great man".
 The Eroica was longer and larger in scope than any previous symphony.
 When it premiered in early 1805 it received a mixed reception.
 Some listeners objected to its length or disliked its structure, while others viewed it as a masterpiece.
+In 1807, after a performance in Leipzig, the public demanded it to be played again a week later.

 Other middle-period works extend in the same dramatic manner the musical language Beethoven had inherited.
-The Rasumovsky string quartets and the Waldstein and Appassionata piano sonatas share the Third Symphony's heroic spirit.
+The Razumovsky string quartets and the Waldstein and Appassionata piano sonatas share the Third Symphony's heroic spirit.
 Other works of this period include the Fourth through Eighth Symphonies, the oratorio Christ on the Mount of Olives, the opera Fidelio, and the Violin Concerto.
+The violinist Felix Radicati said that the Razumovsky quartets were "not music".
+Beethoven replied, "Oh, they are not for you, but for a later age!"

-Beethoven was hailed in 1810 by the writer and composer E. T. A. Hoffmann, in an influential review in the Allgemeine musikalische Zeitung, as the greatest of (what he considered) the three Romantic composers (that is, ahead of Haydn and Mozart); in Beethoven's Fifth Symphony his music, wrote Hoffmann, "sets in motion terror, fear, horror, pain, and awakens the infinite yearning that is the essence of romanticism".
+Beethoven was hailed in 1810 by E. T. A. Hoffmann, in an influential review in the Allgemeine musikalische Zeitung, as the greatest of (what he considered) the three Romantic composers (that is, ahead of Haydn and Mozart).
+Beethoven's Fifth Symphony, wrote Hoffmann, "sets in motion terror, fear, horror, pain, and awakens the infinite yearning that is the essence of romanticism".